941design/podsink/SPECIFICATION.md

 - Creates config and DB automatically.

 ### Search
+- `search` command (or `[s]` shortcut) enters search input mode with `search>` prompt.
-- `search "term"` completes within 5s using iTunes API.
+- User types query and presses Enter to execute search (completes within 5s using iTunes API).
+- Press `Esc` to exit search input mode without searching.
+- If query is empty, an error message is displayed.
 - Interactive list displays results with subscription status.
 - Pressing `Enter` on a result shows podcast details.
 - Pressing `s` subscribes to the podcast: